EthanPShapera/Recurrent-Neural-Networks-for-Prediction-of-Electronic-Excitation-Dynamics/README.md

 7. MakeCoulombMatrixAndCrystalRep-fullySeparated.py - Constructs the Coulomb matrix representation for each structure.
 8. MakeCrystalGraphRep-TDDFT-fullySeparated.py - Constructs the crystal graph singular value representations for each structure.
 9. MakeOrientationDescriptors-fullySeparated.py - Constructs descriptors describing orientation of the target material.

+If used, please cite:

+[1] Shapera, Ethan P., and Cheng-Wei Lee.
+"Neural networks for the prediction of electronic excitation dynamics."
+Physical Review A 111.1 (2025): 012806.

+[2]Shapera, Ethan P., et al. "Machine learning assisted prediction of organic salt structure properties." npj Computational Materials 10.1 (2024): 176.